FCDO advice: How to Reduce Your Risk from Terrorism Abroad

 Minimise Your Risk From Terrorism

-The Foreign and Commonwealth Office has also produced the following tips to help you minimise your risk from terrorism whilst you are abroad.
+The Foreign, Commonwealth & Development Office has also produced the following tips to help you minimise your risk from terrorism whilst you are abroad.

-If you’re travelling abroad you should regularly check the FCO’s travel advice for the country you’re visiting and subscribe to email alerts and the FCO Travel twitter channel for updates.
+If you’re travelling abroad you should regularly check the FCDO’s travel advice for the country you’re visiting and subscribe to email alerts and the FCDO Travel twitter channel for updates.

 You can minimise your risk from terrorism by taking the following steps: